class Generic

 def unwrap_headers(headers, env)

-Unwrap HTTP headers into the CGI-style expected by Rack middleware, and add them to the rack env
+Unwrap HTTP headers into the CGI-style expected by Rack middleware, and add them to the rack env.

-e.g. accept-encoding
+e.g. accept-encoding becomes HTTP_ACCEPT_ENCODING.

 Headers keys with underscores will generate the same CGI-style header key as headers with dashes.

-e.g accept_encoding
+e.g accept_encoding becomes HTTP_ACCEPT_ENCODING too.

-headers for security purposes, as they are generated by the client.
+You should not implicitly trust the HTTP_ headers for security purposes, as they are generated by the client.

-Multiple headers are combined with a comma, with one exception: HTTP_COOKIE
+Multiple headers are combined with a comma, with one exception: HTTP_COOKIE headers are combined with a semicolon.

 Signature